Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 \begin{enumerate} \item Classification of the generic fibre of simple objects in $\mathcal{C}_{N, \ell}$ for some $\ell \nmid N$; \item Prolongation of the generic fibres obtained in Step 1 to determine all simple objects in $\mathcal{C}_{N, \ell}$; \item Classify extensions in $\mathcal{C}_{N, \ell}$ of its simple objects by one another. \item Classification of the $\ell$-divisible groups over $\mathbb{Z}[\frac{1}{N}]$ attached to semistable abelian varieties over $\mathbb{Q}$ with good reduction outside of $N$. \end{enumerate}

 Note that in order to perform the steps above one does not a priori need any hypothesis on the prime $\ell \nmid N$.
 In practice, however, to carry out the first step, one is often forced to choose $\ell=2$.
-The reason for this, as we will see, comes in when trying to bound the degree of the extension generated by the generic fibre of the simple objects in $\mathcal{C}_{N, \ell}$.
+The reason for this, as we will see, comes in when trying to bound the degree of the extensions generated by the generic fibres of simple objects in $\mathcal{C}_{N, \ell}$.

 It is notable, however, that Fontaine does not use $\ell =2$.
 His reason for this is that for an odd prime $\ell$, the category $\mathcal{C}_{N, \ell}$ is abelian \cite[Thm.
 2, pg.
 527]{Fontaine_pas_de_variete_abelienne}.
 Whereas, as noted in Remark \ref{remark:not_abelian}, this is not true of $\mathcal{C}_{N,2}$.
 Since we are forced to work in $\mathcal{C}_{N, 2}$, this a priori throws out the tools of homological algebra, which would be near essential in Step 3 of the above.
 Thankfully, it is possible to overcome these technical difficulties as explained in Section \ref{subsection:extensions}.